isomerpages/moe-chijsjc/index.md

           url: /sjc-calendar
   - infopic:
       title: E-Open House 2023
-      subtitle: Add an image and text
+      subtitle: For P6 students and parents
       id: infopic
       description: Learn more about SJC online and visit us in person.
 Sign up for our school tours here!